robertahunt/specify7-wiki/Darwin-Core-Archive-Publishing.md

 ```

-This XML contains enough information to generate the rows for the DwCA
+The exported XML contains enough information to generate the rows for
-file, but needs to be edited to include the `term` attribute for each
+the DwCA file, but needs to be edited to include the `term` attribute
-field which should be a URI.
-Fields with do not specify a term will
+for each field which should be a URI.
+Fields which do not specify a
-not be included in the output but maybe required for filtering within
+term will not be included in the output but maybe required for
-the query.
+filtering within the query.

 It is also necessary for one of the fields to be designated the *core
 id* field by changing the element tag from `field` to `id`.
 This field
 will become the *id* field if included in the *core* stanza or the
 *coreId* field if included in an *extension* stanza.

-See the DCTG for
-more information about the id fields.
+See the DCTG for more information about the *id* and *coreId* fields
+and `term` attributes.

 Finally, the `name` attribute should be adjusted to an appropriate
-file name for the corresponding CSV file that will be included in the
+filename for the corresponding CSV file that will be included in the
 DwCA file.
 That is, it should be unique within a given DwCA definition
 and not contain special characters.